we-make-websites/wmw-coding-guidelines/vs-code/README.md

 These are the minimum extensions we recommend you have installed.

-CANVAS projects can automatically install these extensions in VS Code.
+Canvas projects can automatically install these extensions in VS Code.

 These links will open the Visual Studio Marketplace.